Cervical cancer screening

 Who is screened?

 If you are between the ages of 25 and 60, the NHS cervical screening programme will contact you every 3 to 5 years and ask you to go for a cervical screening test.
-At the moment, the age that screening starts and finishes varies slightly between the different countries of the UK.
-But Scotland and Wales plan on changing their screening ages to be in line with England and Northern Ireland.
+At the moment, the age that screening starts and finishes is slightly different in Scotland.
+But they plan on changing their screening ages to be in line with England, Wales and Northern Ireland.
 So in future all women will be offered screening between the ages of 25 and 64.

 Screening test results